sunjacket/sunjacket.github.io/README.md

 sunjacket.github.io
 ===================

-Official website for Sunjacket, an indie rock band from Chicago, IL.
+Official website for Sunjacket, a band from Chicago, IL.